Motorcyclist killed in crash with car in southwest Las Vegas

 The crash occurred near South Fort Apache Road and Sherwood Greens Drive, just outside the west gate of Rhodes Ranch.

-A motorcyclist was killed Friday in a collision with a vehicle in the southwest valley, according to police.
+A motorcyclist was killed following a crash with an SUV in the southwest valley Friday night, according to Las Vegas police.

+The crash happened about 6:20 p.m. in the intersection of South Fort Apache Road and Huntington Cove Parkway.

+The Metropolitan Police Department said the cyclist was heading south “at an extremely high rate of speed” when he struck a northbound Mitsubishi SUV that was turning left.